The Confident Choice for Cancer Treatment: Before, During and After.

 At the University of Florida Health Proton Therapy Institute, patients are guided through each step of the treatment process with compassion, understanding and unequaled expertise.

 First, we'll schedule a consultation visit with one of our physicians.
-During this visit, you'll meet with a specialist to determine if your case is appropriate for radiation therapy.
+During this visit, you'll meet with a nurse case manager and a radiation oncologist to determine if your case is appropriate for radiation therapy.
 If it is, we'll determine the most effective type of radiation for your type of cancer: proton therapy, conventional therapy, or brachytherapy.

 Next, we'll schedule a simulation visit.
 At that visit, your treatment simulation will be conducted on an MRI (Magnetic Resonance Imaging), CT (Computed Tomography) scanner or PET (Positron Emission Tomography) device.
 All three imaging modalities are available on-site.